 LASEK is an alternative type of laser eye surgery for patients who are not suitable for LASIK treatment.

 Not everyone’s suitable for LASIK.
-If you have thin corneas or a high prescription, then it’s more likely that we’ll recommend LASEK.
-Your initial, free consultation with us will determine the best option for you.
+If you’re not, you may be suitable for an alternative procedure known as LASEK.
+Your initial free consultation with us will determine the best option for you.

 On the day of your surgery, you'll be welcomed by your surgeon, who will go through the procedure with you and answer any questions you might have.